dalenewman/Transformalize/README.md

 # Transformalize

-Transformalize automates the movement of data into data warehouses, search engines, and other value-adding systems.
+Transformalize automates moving data into data warehouses, search engines, and other *value-adding* systems.

 It works with many data sources: